Are you on the hunt for some of the best things to do in South Carolina? You’ve come to the right place!

 While you’re on the island, you can also stop by the Angel Tree and Deep Water Vineyard for an afternoon of wine tasting at the only domestic winery in South Carolina.
-This is definitely one of the best places to visit in South Carolina.
+This is definitely one of the best things to do in SC.

-The mall is conveniently open seven days a week 10am to 6pm, with limited hours on Sundays, and makes a great daytime activity for anyone wanting to see the quirky side of South Carolina.
+The mall is conveniently open seven days a week 10 am to 6 pm, with limited hours on Sundays.
+It makes a great daytime activity for anyone wanting to see the quirky side of South Carolina.

 Palmetto Peddlers also makes a great stop during the hot summer months the temperature is always cool to keep the goodies intact.

-For the wandering traveller we recommend hopping in the car and taking a drive down the idyllic stops on the Cherokee Foothills Byways to enjoy all that sightseeing in South Carolina has to offer.
+For the wandering traveler, we recommend hopping in the car and taking a drive down the idyllic Cherokee Foothills Byways.
+You’ll enjoy all the best sightseeing South Carolina has to offer!

 If you’re looking for other road trips to can take around the gorgeous state, take a look at our Fun South Carolina Road Trips For Your Bucket List.

-The building is only accessible for students and staff, but the castle-like facade is worth a stop if you’ve got some time in the city.
+The building is only accessible to students and staff, but the castle-like facade is worth a stop if you’ve got some time in the city.